 San Francisco California, USA Travel Guide

-The famous San Francisco fog is a major factor, especially in summer.
+The famous San Francisco fog is a major factor, especially in the summertime.
 It cools temperatures quickly, specifically near the coast and the Golden Gate Bridge.
 Always pack layers.

-Outdoor Activities (Hiking, Biking) are best in Fall (September-November) for clear skies.
+Outdoor Activities (Hiking, Biking) are ideal in Fall (September-November) for clear skies.
 Museums & Indoor Attractions are suitable any time.

 September-November